Bayuda volcanic field: Geology

-Volcanic activity has been taking place in Sudan since the Cretaceous, with most recent manifestations documented in the Bayuda volcanic field, Marra Mountains and Meidob volcanic field both in Darfur, and elsewhere in the form of small basaltic outcrops.
-Bayuda is a small volcanic field in comparison to other African volcanic fields.
-Volcanism at Bayuda may be associated with the Central African Shear Zone and of Precambrian faults, perhaps together with a mantle plume.
-The area features four more volcanic fields, the "Northern Field" northeast, the Abu Rugheiwa field southeast and Shaq Umm Bosh and Muqqodom southwest of Bayuda.
+Volcanic activity has been taking place in Sudan since the Cretaceous, with most recent manifestations documented in the Bayuda volcanic field, Marra Mountains and Meidob volcanic field in Darfur, and elsewhere in the form of small basaltic outcrops.
+Bayuda is small in comparison to other African volcanic fields.
+Volcanism at Bayuda may be associated with the Central African Shear Zone and Precambrian faults, perhaps together with a mantle plume.
+The area features four more volcanic fields, the Northern Field northeast, the Abu Rugheiwa field southeast, and Shaq Umm Bosh and Muqqodom southwest of Bayuda.

 The basement consists of granites of Precambrian and Paleozoic age that belong to the Bayuda terrane, which together with gneisses form a gentle pediplain away from rougher landscape along the Nile.
-Later on during the Cretaceous the Nubian Formation was laid down and there are hints of a domal uplift in the Bayuda area, which probably predates the onset of volcanism and may have influenced the course of the Nile.
+Later on during the Cretaceous the Nubian Formation was laid down, and there are hints of a domal uplift in the Bayuda area, which probably predates the onset of volcanism and may have influenced the course of the Nile.
 The existence of such a dome has been questioned, however.

 Composition

-Bayuda has erupted basaltic rocks, with most collected rocks belonging to an alkali basalt suite although basanite, melabasanite, hawaiite and trachybasalt have been identified as well.
+Bayuda has erupted basaltic rocks, with most collected rocks belonging to an alkali basalt suite although basanite, melabasanite, hawaiite, and trachybasalt have been identified as well.
 Phenocrysts include clinopyroxene and olivine.
-Various xenoliths have been found, including garnet-containing clinopyroxenite, harzburgite, garnet hornblendite, amphibole-containing peridotite, olivine and spinel pyroxenite and websterite.
+Various xenoliths have been found, including garnet-containing clinopyroxenite, harzburgite, garnet hornblendite, amphibole-containing peridotite, olivine and spinel pyroxenite, and websterite.